The holidays are stressful.

 This is supposed to be a time to enjoy.
 Before you spend time and energy on anything, really consider if it’s going to be worth your while.
 If you’re feeling the fatigue set in ask yourself if putting up decorations in each bedroom (on top of the rest of the house you’ve already done) is going to benefit everyone.
 If the answer is no, forget about it.
 Put that energy into doing other things you may enjoy more, like hiding your kid’s Elf on the Shelf* that you currently love and hate .

 (*This reference to Elf on the Shelf was my kind way of reminding you that you need to do that still.
 Go on.
 I’ll wait here until you get back.
 Need ideas?
-Click here for my resource list.)
+Click here for my resource of ideas.)

 It’s easy to get caught up in the things we need to get done, but try not to forget to enjoy this time of the year.
 Taking the time to regain your feelings of zen during the holiday season will make it so much more enjoyable for you and those around you.
 You’ll have and be more fun, and won’t lose your spot on Santa’s “Good list”.